-1. Take a break and once student gains self -control they can decide to come back and join the group when they are ready.
+1. Take a break and once a student gains self -control, they can decide to come back and join the group when they are ready.

-2.Take a break and teacher decides when to invite the child back to the group
+2.Take a break and the teacher decides when to invite the child back to the group

 We will all have a chance to model and practice taking a break and using a buddy room at the beginning of the year.
 Make sure to read our weekly newsletter to hear all about the Responsive Classroom games, greetings, learning, and much more we will be doing throughout the school year!

 9:15 am-9:45 am Ease In to the Day

 10:00am-10:15am Interactive Read Aloud

 3:35-3:45 Prepare to go home